PejmanNik/puppeteer-report/README.md

 ### Convert To PDF

-Import the package and call the `pdf` method.
+Import `pdf` method from the package and call it.
 The first argument is the path to HTML in the local file system and the second one is the puppeteer PDF options object. the method returns the byte array. if you specify a `path` in the options object the output PDF will be saved in that path.

 The full documentation of options object is available in the [puppeteer doc](https://pptr.dev/#?product=Puppeteer&version=v5.0.0&show=api-pagepdfoptions)